quicwg/multipath/draft-ietf-quic-multipath.md

 network byte order.
 The IV length is equal to the nonce length.
 If the IV is larger than 96 bits, the path-and-packet-number is left-padded with zeros to the size of the IV.
 The exclusive OR of the padded packet number and the IV forms the AEAD nonce.
-An AEAD algorithm where the nonce length is less than 12 bytes MUST NOT be used with the QUIC multipath extension.
+An AEAD algorithm where the nonce length is less than 12 bytes cannot be used with the QUIC multipath extension.

 For example, assuming the IV value is `6b26114b9cba2b63a9e8dd4f`, the path ID is `3`, and the packet number is `aead`,